We're Here for You:

 Staff Continues Remote Work to Minimize Transmission Risk

 The safety and well-being of our employees and our shared communities are of utmost importance to all of us at the Initiative Foundation.
-For that reason, we will be practicing social distancing by working remotely through the month of June 2020 to do our part in slowing the spread of the coronavirus, or COVID-19.
+For that reason, we will be practicing social distancing by working remotely for the foreseeable future to do our part in slowing the spread of the coronavirus, or COVID-19.

 What this means